 Among countries in the Europa continent, Germany has changed its name the most before it became Germany as it is known today.

 Trivia Question: Which countries still use the ancient shilling as the title for their currency?

-Answer: Kenya, Uganda and Tanzania in the East Africa
+Answer: Kenya, Uganda, and Tanzania in East Africa.

-As a legacy of the British Empire, these three East African countries still have shilling as the name fir their currency to this day.
+As a legacy of the British Empire, these three East African countries still have shilling as the name for their currency to this day.

 Trivia Question: In which religion do we find the phrase: God helps those who help themselves?

-“God helps those who help themselves” is a popular phrase that emphasize the need for self reliance.
+“God helps those who help themselves” is a popular phrase that emphasizes the need for self-reliance.
 It has no bearing in the Christian religion.

 Trivia Question: Which male animal has two pennies?